Scalar–tensor theory: Higher-dimensional relativity and scalar–tensor theories

-Following the Conform Equivalence theory, multidimensional theories of gravity are conform equivalent to theories of usual General Relativity in 4 dimensions with an additional scalar field.
-One case of this is given by Jordan's theory, which, without breaking energy conservation (as it should be valid, following from microwave background radiation being of a black body), is equivalent to the theory of C. Brans and Robert H. Dicke of 1961, so that it is usually spoken about the Brans–Dicke theory.
-The Brans–Dicke theory follows the idea of modifying Hilbert-Einstein theory to be compatible with Mach's principle.
+Following the conform equivalence theory, multidimensional theories of gravity are conform equivalent to theories of usual general relativity in 4 dimensions with an additional scalar field.
+One case of this is given by Jordan's theory, which, without breaking energy conservation (as it should be valid, following from microwave background radiation being of a black body), is equivalent to the theory of Carl H. Brans and Robert H. Dicke of 1961, so that it is usually spoken about the Brans–Dicke theory.
+The Brans–Dicke theory follows the idea of modifying Hilbert–Einstein theory to be compatible with Mach's principle.
 For this, Newton's gravitational constant had to be variable, dependent of the mass distribution in the universe, as a function of a scalar variable, coupled as a field in the Lagrangian.
-It uses a scalar field of infinite length scale (i.e. long-ranged), so, in the language of Yukawa's theory of nuclear physics, this scalar field is a massless field.
+It uses a scalar field of infinite length scale (i.e. long-ranged), so, in the language of Hideki Yukawa's theory of nuclear physics, this scalar field is a massless field.
 This theory becomes Einsteinian for high values for the parameter of the scalar field.

 In 1979, R. Wagoner proposed a generalization of scalar–tensor theories using more than one scalar field coupled to the scalar curvature.

-JBD theories although not changing the geodesic equation for test particles, change the motion of composite bodies to a more complex one.
+Jordan–Brans–Dicke (JBD) theories although not changing the geodesic equation for test particles, change the motion of composite bodies to a more complex one.
 The coupling of a universal scalar field directly to the gravitational field gives rise to potentially observable effects for the motion of matter configurations to which gravitational energy contributes significantly.
-This is known as the "Dicke–Nordtvedt" effect, which leads to possible violations of the Strong as well as the Weak Equivalence Principle for extended masses.
+This is known as the Dicke–Nordtvedt effect, which leads to possible violations of the strong as well as the weak equivalence principle for extended masses.